Project Extreme Programs:

 Crisis Text Line serves anyone, in any type of crisis, providing access to support and information via a medium people already use and trust: text.
 Click here to learn more.

-Miryam’s House, now in its fifth year, is a transitional living shelter for young women.
+Miryam’s House, now in its sixth year, is a transitional living shelter for young women.
 Miryam’s House offers a safe and growth oriented home for those seeking additional encouragement, life skills support and healthy communication skills.
 Click here to learn more.

 Camp Extreme for Boys and Camp Extreme Girls are a therapeutic adventure program for boys ages 14-18.
 The program includes a multitude of invigorating activities such as camping, hiking, white water rafting, mountain biking and horseback riding.
 During the week, Camp Extreme Boys camp out in the national parks of Banff and Jasper.
 Shabbos is hosted by the community of Edmonton.
 Click here to learn more about Camp Extreme Boys and Camp Extreme Girls.